-The top of your paper might have the dream goal: Run a marathon by the end of 2015.
+The top of your paper might have the dream goal: Run a marathon by the end of next year.
 (Always put a completion date on your dream).

-Then down your page you might list tasks you feel you need to do to complete this dream like:
+Then down your page, list tasks you feel you need to do to complete this dream:

 • Start walking for 10 minutes every day and increase the time by 5 minutes every 7 days.